Tudat/tudat/installation/setupDevWindows.rst

 Now we are going to walk through the process of installing Qt Creator on your computer.
 This will also install the MinGW, a Minimalist GNU Environment for Windows, containing (amongst others) GNU C++ compilers and Make programs.

 **Step 1: Download the installer**
-    To begin the installation, use the following link to download the installer for the Qt SDK: http://www.qt.io/download-open-source/ As before it is best to choose to Run the installer directly.
+    To begin the installation, use the following link to download the installer for the Qt SDK: http://www.qt.io/download-open-source/ As before, it is best to choose to Run the installer directly.

 **Step 2: Install Qt Creator**
     If you have selected Run, the installer should start automatically.
 If it does not start automatically, go to your downloads directory and start the installer by double-clicking on it.